LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 Use the steps above to add as many Cloud Resource Groups and Cloud Resource Templates as you need in your Cloud Slice lab.

-### Errata tab
+> #### Best Practice: Provide support contact information in the Errata
+>

-As a best practice you should share contact information for someone who should be contacted if subscription resources run out for a lab.
-This will give students and instructors an easier method of recovery if all resources in a cloud subscription are being consumed.
+> You should share contact information for the person who should be contacted if subscription resources run out for a lab in the Errata for the lab.
+This will give students and instructors an easier method of recovery if all resources in a cloud subscription are consumed before a student tries to launch the lab.
+>

 [Back to top][back-to-top]